Bylka93/emoter/README.md

 See the below image for an example of the format of the final corpus you should have, in texts_all.txt.
 <img src="/screenshots/facebook_corpus_parsed.png?raw=true" width="600px" />

+Delete all the db and CSV and other files created in the process to clean up.

 Right now, there is no automated classification of the the Facebook corpus to be used in Emoter's empathy.
 You currently can only do that manually.